Sashité for Developers

 ["e4", "e4", "C:+P"]

-Note: Piece at e4 transforms to enhanced state without moving.
+Note: Piece at e4 transforms from C:P to enhanced state C:+P without moving.
+This is valid because an observable state change occurs.

 ["a7", "a7"]

-Note: When context makes the transformation unambiguous (e.g., mandatory pawn promotion).
+Note: When context makes the transformation unambiguous (e.g., mandatory pawn promotion), and the piece state actually changes.

 Capture Mechanics